 - Assistance to groups and individuals with government and special event and exhibit needs.

 - Educational tours of the Capitol and Capitol Visitors Center historical information concerning the Capitol building and its contents.

-State Agency Energy Conservation Plan for the State Preservation Board
+State Agency Energy Conservation Plan

 Texans are invited to contact the agency with any questions or complaints.
 Responses to all building maintenance requests will be made within one working day.
 All public inquires, open records requests and formal written complaints will receive a response within ten working days.